markpbaggett/utk_collection_builder/docs/source/contents/5_aboutness_and_modifying_pages.rst

 Understanding Bootstrap
 =======================

 CollectionBuilder uses Bootstrap to provide a responsive, mobile-first framework for building pages.
 Bootstrap is a package of CSS and JS that provides grid, layout, and UI components that can be used to quickly build and style a responsive website.

 Described as “the world’s most popular framework for building responsive, mobile-first sites”, Bootstrap is a package of CSS and JS that provides grid, layout, and UI components that can be used to quickly build and style a responsive website.

 CollectionBuilder currently uses version 5.1 as a base.
 This allows you to use Bootstrap columns, components, and utilities to customize your pages.

+Today, we will modify the layout of our home page using Bootstrap columns and components.

 =======================
 Includes versus Layouts